Let us know if you don't see the answer to a question you have by contacting us at firstname.lastname@example.org.

 If the sibling of a student in DL is not enrolled in DL but wants to remain in the same school as their sibling, they must submit an in-district transfer.
 Siblings will receive transfer priority, but transfers will be granted only if space is available.
 Transportation is not provided for siblings.

 If the boundary change reassigns a middle school student in DL to a school without a DL program, that student will be placed in a school with a DL program.
 Transportation will be provided as long as they reside in their original elementary service area.
 (Transportation will not be provided if the student moves to another area of the district or out of the district.)

 See next question for a list of specific exceptions for students in dual language.

 Here are a list of exceptions for fall 2019 involving students enrolled in dual language programs:

 - Mount View/Hazel Valley--Current students in dual language at Mount View Elementary School who will be in grades 2-5 and live in the new Hazel Valley service area will continue to attend Mount View.

-- Mount View/Shorewood--Current students in dual language at Mount View Elementary School who will be in grades 2-5 and live in the new Shorewood service area will continue to attend Mount View.
+- Hazel Valley/Shorewood--Students in dual language at Hazel Valley Elementary School who will be entering grade 1 and live in the new Shorewood service area will continue to attend Hazel Valley.